THE BOARD OF TRUSTEES

 John also previously served as Chief Investment Officer for Oregon State Treasury where his team managed a $111 billion, globally-diversified investment program.
 Before his tenure in Oregon, John held a variety of portfolio management and leadership positions at Northern Trust including Chief Investment Officer for that firm’s $180 billion wealth management division.

 In addition to his APFC service, John is an advisor to the Retirement Board of the Public Employee Retirement System of Idaho and a member of the IEEE Foundation’s investment committee.
-He also serves on the Pacific Pension Institute’s Board of Directors.
+He is also a member of the Milken Institute’s Global Capital Markets Advisory Committee, serves on the Investor Advisory Group of the International Sustainability Standards Board and is an Investor Board Member for the National Institute of Public Finance.
 John holds the Chartered Financial Analyst designation, received his BA in Economics from the University of California, Santa Barbara, and earned an MBA with concentrations in Finance and Statistics from the University of Chicago’s Booth School of Business.

 Image